GATEOverflow/GO-PDFs/README.md

 GATE Overflow PDFs are made from the contents of [GATE Overflow](https://gateoverflow.in) site which runs on [Q2A](https://www.question2answer.org/qa/) software.
 For making the PDFs from HTML we make use of the Open Source tool [wkhtmltopdf](https://wkhtmltopdf.org/).

-Please consider [donating](https://pmny.in/3IXN3eO4LhXi) to this project as it can help us in making more PDFs for free usage.
-Total donations received will be updated here by beginning of every month.

-Total donation amount received until 2021-05-27: Rs.
+We are no longer collecting any donations for this project.
+Thanks to those who has donated so far.
+Total donations received: Rs.
 50